IWoki/CaveDreamsMod/README.md

 - [ ] Add the **Lullabite** mob with a custom model and mechanics.
 - [ ] New sounds and animations for the mob.
-- [ ] Natural spawning in lush caves.
 - [ ] Advancements related to sleep and mob interaction.

 ---